theforeman/kafo/README.md

 ## Hooks

 You may need to add new features to the installer.
-Kafo provides a simple hook mechanism that allows you to run custom code at 6 different occasions.
+Kafo provides a simple hook mechanism that allows you to run custom code at several different occasions.
 We currently support the following hooks.

 * pre_migrations - just after kafo reads its configuration - useful for config file updates.
 Only in this stage it is posible to request config reload (`Kafo.request_config_reload`) to get in our changes